KaribuLab/terraform-aws-ecs-webapp/README.md

 - Set up an Application Load Balancer
 - Create security groups
 - Create an ECS cluster
+- Create a CloudWatch Log Group for the ECS service
 - Generate a `terraform.tfvars` file with all required values
+- Generate a cleanup script to remove all resources later

 ### Running tests